No Knead Bread

 350ml water, at room temperature

-1/2 scant teaspoon dry yeast
+1/2 teaspoon dry yeast

 2 teaspoons of salt